Logiqx/gps-details/docs/devices/garmin/power/README.md

 | **Extended Battery** |   All Systems    | Balances above-average battery life and below-average positioning accuracy.
 This setting provides the best battery life while still prioritizing positioning accuracy. |
 | **Max Battery**      |    UltraTrac     | Prioritizes maximum battery life while reducing positioning accuracy.
 This setting records track points and sensor data less frequently for long-duration activities. |

-Note: The above expectations are different to some prominent reviewers on YouTube.
+Note: The above expectations are different to some prominent reviewers on YouTube, with the exception of "Max Battery".